bmuller/gender_detector/README.md

 # => :female
 ```

-Try to avoid creating many GenderDetectors, as each creation means reading in the data file.
+Try to avoid creating many `GenderDetectors`, as each creation means reading in the data file.

 ## Licenses
 The gender_detector code is distributed under the GPLv3.
 The data file nam_dict.txt is released under the GNU Free Documentation License.